The-Podsiadly/Python-Tutorial/Project 1/README.md

 # Financial Data Analysis
-In this project, you are going to use the following data sheets that are provided.
+In this project, you are going to use the following data sheets that are provided to extract averages, totals, and comparisons to get better insight of the data.

+---

+Scenario:
+> You are a data analyst at a Hedge Fund and your manager just handed you 4 excel sheets from different dates.
+The data sets contain stock symbols from across the major stock indexes.
+Each symbol contains some data points.
+You are asked to analyze, manipulate, and send them a new excel sheet containing the analyzed data.

 ## Task
 The program you will create must do the following: